samsonjs/samhuri.net/Readme.md

     - [ ] Replace post templates with Swift code

+        - [x] Archive

+        - [ ] Year posts

+        - [ ] Month posts

+        - [ ] Post

+        - [ ] Feed post

+            - [ ] Munge relative URLs in the RSS and JSON feeds to be absolute instead

+        - [ ] Recent posts

+        - [ ] RSS feed

     - [ ] Replace RSS feed template with Swift code

     - [ ] Remove stencil

-- [ ] Munge relative URLs in the RSS and JSON feeds to be absolute instead

-- [ ] Add a server for local use and simple production setups (or use a file watcher + `python -m SimpleHTTPServer`?)
+- [x] Add a server for local use and simple production setups (or use a file watcher + `python -m SimpleHTTPServer`?)

 - [ ] Figure out an iPad workflow with minimal code.
 Maybe a small app with some extensions and shortcuts?
+This is going to be much more difficult with templates as Swift code.
+Use a Linux VM instead with Shell